Janusz Bujnicki: Decorations and distinctions

 Laureate of the Young Scientist Program of the European Organization of Molecular Biology (EMBO) and the American Medical Institute Howard Hughes (HHM) in 2002.
 The first Polish laureate of the grant in the field of biological sciences awarded by the European Research Council (ERC) in 2010.
 In 2013, he won the plebiscite "Poles with Verve" in the Science category.
 Winner of the National Center for Science Award in 2014.
+In 2019 was awarded the André Mischke Prize for Science and Policy by the Young Academy of Europe.

 In 2014 he was awarded the Knight's Cross of the Order of Polonia Restituta by President Bronisław Komorowski.